Greg-T8/BlackHatPython/ch2/index.md

 client.close()
 ```

 When executing the script, nothing seems to happen; the command just waits.
 You can run a Wireshark capture on the loopback interface and confirm that data is being sent:

 ![](img/wireshark-1.png)

-However, no
+However, no data is returned.